Skip to main content

 • "Strong tenure in roles such as Account Executive, Agency Development Lead, or Relationship Manager."

-• “Proven record of promotion within sales organization (e.g., AE1 → AE2 within 2 years).”
+• "Proven record of promotion within sales organization (e.g., AE1 to AE2 within 2 years)."

 • "Track record driving adoption or upsell within existing accounts."